 Advanced Official Certificate Program in Professional Counseling

-- Master’s degree in counseling or psychology with an overall GPA of 3.00 or higher.
+- Master’s degree in counseling, psychology, MFT, social work, or related field with an overall GPA of 3.00 or higher.

-- Written essay - description of your motivation for advanced graduate study, past experience and future professional goals
+- Written essay that describes the prospective student’s motivation for advanced graduate study, past and present professional experiences, future goals.